Achievable logoAchievable logo

 Registration by coordination

-Securities sold in more than one state (interstate) but don’t meet the definition of a federal-covered security are subject to registration by coordination.
-This version of registration involves both the Securities and Exchange Commission (SEC) and relevant state administrators.
-Essentially, the security is being registered with both sets of regulators simultaneously (coordination).
+Securities sold in more than one state (interstate) that don’t meet the definition of a federal-covered security are typically registered using registration by coordination.
+This registration method involves both the Securities and Exchange Commission (SEC) and the relevant state administrators.
+In other words, the issuer registers the security with federal and state regulators at the same time (that’s the “coordination”).

-We previously learned about the National Securities Market Improvement Act of 1996, which established a “line in the sand” between federal and state regulations.
-NSMIA determined federal rules supersede state rules when there’s regulation over a common entity.
-This same concept applies to registration by coordination.
-Issuers primarily follow SEC guidelines for registration, which are largely established in the Securities Act of 1933.
-You may already know this legislation through studying for another exam, but the details aren’t important for the Series 66.
+We previously covered the National Securities Market Improvement Act of 1996, which drew a clear boundary between federal and state regulations.
+Under NSMIA, federal rules supersede state rules when both levels regulate the same entity or activity.
+That same idea shows up in registration by coordination: issuers primarily follow SEC registration requirements, which largely come from the Securities Act of 1933.
+You may have seen this law in other exam prep, but the detailed provisions aren’t tested heavily on the Series 66.

-As we learned earlier in this unit, the SEC typically processes registration paperwork in 20 days (known as the “20-day cooling-off period”), then grants effective registration if all the necessary documentation has been submitted.
-While this is unfolding at the federal level, the issuer submits the following to the state administrator:
+As we learned earlier in this unit, the SEC typically processes registration paperwork in 20 days (the “20-day cooling-off period”).
+If the required documents are properly filed, the SEC then declares the registration effective.
+While the SEC review is happening, the issuer also submits the following to the state administrator:

 • The security’s prospectus